Netflix/osstracker/README.md

 requests.

 OSS Tracker works by running multiple analysis jobs as part of osstracer-scraper periodically.
 These jobs populate a project ownership database as well as a time series project statistics database.
-OSS Tracker when exposes a web application (osstracker-console) that gives visibility into these databases as well as access to control ownership and categorization of each project.
+OSS Tracker then exposes a web application (osstracker-console) that gives visibility into these databases as well as access to control ownership and categorization of each project.
 In order to decrease the need for advanced visualization, much of the time series data graphing leverages kibana on top of elasticsearch.